 We climbed up the Fishermans Lookout which is a set of stairs with a viewing platform and watched the early morning surfers carve up the waves.

 The Pass is a famous surf break and almost inspired me to grab a board and have a lesson.
 The surfing looked awesome with long smooth waves which seemed like they went all the way into Clarkes Beach.

-It was love at first site for Caz and I when we first set eyes on Wategos Beach twelve years ago, and it’s still on our list of best beaches in Australia and one that we tell everyone about (sorry locals).
+It was love at first site for Caz and I when we first set eyes on Wategos Beach, the most easterly point in Australia.
+It’s still on our list of best beaches in Australia and one that we tell everyone about (sorry locals).

 What a beach.